MahsaRF/Evaluation_of_algorithms_for_reducing_write_energy_in_Phase_Change_Memories_PCM/README.md

 [1] Data Manipulation Techniques to Reduce Phase Change Memory write energy

+The general idea in this method is based on reading the stored data before writing the new data.
+According to much more difference between read and write energy consumption has been tried to changed cells will been updated.
+This structure called selective Memory write and proposed based on independence of PCM cells.
+In this method, we read the given cell before writing operation and merely which cells that are different with old cells will been updated.
+Two points in this situation is important.
+First, in the above proposed algorithm we assume swap some write operations with extra read and compare operations.
+But, because the read energy consumption is much less than write energy consumption, so extra read operations is not critical in this case.
+Second, increased latency is not a new problem, because the read latency is much less than write latency.
+For instance, read time is about several tens ns but write time is about several hundred ns.

 [2] Content-Aware Block Placement Algorithm for Reducing PRAM Storage Bit Writes

+General idea in this method is based on choosing a good free block for minimize the number of changes between last stored and new data.
+The same as last method(XOR masked write) this method needs reading some characteristic of stored data before writing new data and this condition needs an overhead for each block that called signature.
+Signature is an overhead for each PCM cell that represent that the format of stored data.
+In fact, if two data have equal signature then those data have approximately equal data and the changed is minimized.
+ This methods uses one of important algorithm that called “Data Comparison Write”.
+DCW is a algorithm for optimal writing based on minimizing number of writes.

 [1] https://dl.acm.org/doi/10.1145/1594233.1594290